Are you looking for ways to use regular coffee in your Keurig?

 Keurig coffee makers provide a quick and convenient way to make coffee and there is a wide variety of K-Cups to choose from.
 However, nothing beats brewing your coffee with fresh coffee beans.

-Moreover, brewing with ground coffee in Keurig would be a key step towards addressing the impact of single-use coffee pods on the environment.
+Moreover, brewing with ground coffee in Keurig would be a key step to addressing the impact of single-use coffee pods on the environment.

 Can you use ground coffee in a Keurig?

-Yes, you can use ground coffee in Keurig by utilizing a reusable filter for single cups or a gold-tone mesh filter for the carafe.
-You can also use flat-bottom paper filters in a Keurig carafe brewer.
-The right grind size will prevent the grounds from clogging the filter and getting into your coffee.
+Yes, you can use ground coffee in Keurig by utilizing a reusable filter for single cups or either a mesh filter or flat-bottom paper filters for the carafe side.
+Be sure to use the right grind size to prevent ground coffee from clogging the filter and getting into your coffee.

 Reusable k-cup filters feature a cup-shaped mesh filter that fits in the k-cup holder in the Keurig single-serve brewer.
 Keurig has also introduced another single-serve reusable filter known as My K-Cup Universal Reusable Filter as shown in the picture below.